ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

         return "Data stored in Hard Drive"
 ```

-> **Example/Explanation by Claude:** Abstraction is like using a smartphone — you tap "call," and the phone connects you.
+> **AI Example/Explanation:** Abstraction is like using a smartphone — you tap "call," and the phone connects you.
 You don't need to know (or care) about the cellular signal processing happening underneath. `SmartPhone.make_call()` is the exposed simple interface; `__complex_internal_logic()` is the hidden machinery the user never has to think about.

 **Encapsulation vs Abstraction — Key Distinction:**
 - **Encapsulation** is about *restricting access* to data (using private variables, getters/setters).